hchenfred/neighborhood-map/README.md

 ============================
 ### Getting started

-####Part 1: Optimize PageSpeed Insights score for index.html

 1. Check out the repository
-1. To inspect the site on your phone, you can run a local server
+1. To inspect the site on your phone or desktop browser, you can run a local server

   ```bash
   $> cd /path/to/your-project-folder